top of page

 THE 'KABULIANS'

-You’ll meet a German armoured car salesman, an American sports trainer and women’s rights activist, a Canadian NATO psychological operations specialist, an Australian war photographer, an Afghan female graffiti artist from the Taliban heartland, Kabul University’s debate club vice-president, a local media producer dubbed Afghanistan’s Number 1 fixer, and a Taliban commander.
+You’ll meet a German armoured car salesman, an American sports trainer and women’s rights activist, a Canadian NATO psychological operations specialist, an Australian war photographer, an Afghan female graffiti artist from the Taliban heartland, an Afghan female University student, a local media producer dubbed Afghanistan’s Number 1 fixer, and a Taliban commander.

 It’s their personal stories told through over 100 hours of interviews and footage recorded in Afghanistan at the height of the foreign troops and humanitarian presence.